chefThomas/Expense-Reimbursement-System/README.md

 ## Getting Started
-1. Create a free-tier and run an AWS RDS following the steps outlined [here](https://github.com/210419-USF-BSN-Java/notes/blob/main/setup/aws.md)
+1. Create a free-tier AWS RDS following the steps outlined [here](https://github.com/210419-USF-BSN-Java/notes/blob/main/setup/aws.md)
-2. Generate database schema on RDS using sql script [here]()
+2. Connect to the RDS and generate a schema with this sql script [here](https://github.com/chefThomas/Expense-Reimbursement-System/tree/main/sql%20scripts)
+3.
 > Be sure to include BOTH Windows and Unix command
 > Be sure to mention if the commands only work on a specific platform (eg. AWS, GCP)